 Just walk across the drawer-bridge to step back in time with fire-eaters, pot makers, basket weavers, stilt-walkers and numerous other activities and stalls.

 Las Dalias Christmas Market

-Throughout the month of December (mid Dec - 23th of Dec. and 27th Dec to beginning of Jan) Las Dalias Restaurant is transformed each day into a Christmas Market.
+Throughout the month of December (mid Dec - 23th of Dec. and 27th Dec to beginning of Jan) the Las Dalias Restaurant in San Carlos is transformed each day into a Christmas Market.
 Warm snacks, 'Glühwein' and a thriving local community make this a great meeting spot.
 Open from 17.00 h weekdays, 11.00 h Saturdays, 15.00 h Sundays.

 See also our events calendar for dates and times of all markets.